RESIDENCIES

 a participatory, immersive learning experience

-Beyond Borders will be convened by the Eroles Project team, some of whom (Ruth Cross and María Llanos) are now living and working with Regeneration Project Granada - a new project which focuses on sustainability, regeneration and integration that is taking root in the south of Spain.
+Beyond Borders will be convened by the Eroles Project team, some of whom (Ruth Cross and María Llanos) are now living and working with La Bolina (formerly known as Regeneration Project Granada)- a new project which focuses on sustainability, regeneration and integration that is taking root in the south of Spain.

 In 2016 Eroles Project hosted a summer of residencies on the theme Borders where we explored what it means to radically think as a species.
-During one of these residencies participants co-created the initial design for what was to become Regeneration Project Granada.
+During one of these residencies participants co-created the initial design for what was to become La Bolina.
 Almost two years on and this project has taken shape with a core team of refugees, migrants, Eroles participants and local people.
 The project aims to challenge reductionist and colonialist approaches to development and social action.

-In light of our experience working in the Granada Project and our awareness of the systemic challenges around the process of migration, including that of countries receiving refugees and migrants; Eroles Project have become interested in beginning a Community of Practice with people working in integration from countries of origin of migration and receiving countries, migrants and refugees and people campaigning and creating policy change.
+In light of our experience working in the Granada Project and our awareness of the systemic challenges around the process of migration, including that of countries receiving refugees and migrants; Eroles Project have become interested in beginning a Community of Practice with people working in integration.
+People from countries of origin of migration and receiving countries, people campaigning and creating policy change, people collaborating in diverse groups and using creative approaches.

-For more info about the Granada Project please read A New Approach to Migration published on the Transition Network website.
+For more info about La Bolina please read A New Approach to Migration published on the Transition Network website.

 Here are some of the challenges we are facing…